-Throughout the year, the calendar is packed full of food events and festivals, including the legendary Tennerfest in autumn.
+Throughout the year, the calendar is packed full of food events and festivals.
 The good food doesn't just stop in Guernsey though, a short trip to one of our sister islands of Herm, Sark and Alderney will be sure to delight the senses.

 Events & festivals

 From farmer's markets to summer shows, food festivals and town carnivals, Guernsey is ready to entertain you.
 Outdoor concerts and productions utilise the very best locations with both Candie Gardens and Castle Cornet offering a unique atmosphere and breath-taking backdrops.

 Floral Guernsey Festival Weeks and Walking Weeks in both spring and autumn offer visitors a change to explore the island on foot with the help of a guide.
 There are weekly markets and rural rambles, summer shows and food festivals, but for a real Guernsey day out visit on 9th May and experience Liberation Day.

 For more information on Guernsey please see Visit Guernsey.